YBL123/sei-group-project/README.md

   }
 ```

-The address is condensed into lat and lan.
+The address is condensed into lattitude and longitude.
 This was done to translate to the map and place the marker on the map thumbnail.

 ![plntfy location autocomplete](readme-location.png)